dlu-ch/dlb/doc/usage.rst

 - Do not use (explicit) multithreading.
 Use :py:mod:`asyncio` instead.

 - Do not use multiple hierarchical :term:`scripts <script>` (where one calls another).
-  This would be error-prone an inefficient.
+  This would be error-prone and inefficient.
   Use scripts only on the top-level.

 - Split large :term:`scripts<script>` into small modules that are imported by the script.